-First: The original Certificate of Incorporation of this corporation was filed with the Secretary of State of Delaware on March 29, 2000 under the name "Active Power, Inc." An Amended and Restated Certificate of Incorporation was filed with the Secretary of State of Delaware on August 4, 2000, a Certificate of Correction was filed with the Secretary of State of Delaware on June 6, 2006 and a Certificate of Amendment to Amended and Restated Certificate of Incorporation was filed with the Secretary of State of Delaware on June 6, 2006.
+First: The original Certificate of Incorporation of this corporation was filed with the Secretary of State of Delaware on March 29, 2000 under the name "Active Power, Inc." An Amended and Restated Certificate of Incorporation was filed with the Secretary of State of Delaware on August 4, 2000, a Certificate of Correction was filed with the Secretary of State of Delaware on August 4, 2000, a Certificate of Correction was filed with the Secretary of State of Delaware on August 4, 2000, a Certificate of Incorporation was filed with the Secretary of State of Delaware on June 6, 2006 and a Certificate of Amendment to Amended and Restated Certificate of Incorporation was filed with the Secretary of State of Delaware on June 6, 2006.